nhfruchter/goes-check/README.md

+# Update
+This tool has been deprecated now that DHS is using a different application system.

+---

 A tool for a very specific problem (and for learning more about PushBullet).

 Are you impatient?
 Did you apply for Global Entry?
 Get a push notification when your application status changes on your phone.